Big-Fig/Fediverse.app/README.md

 #### Firebase

-To use Firebase service you should generate files from your Firebase project page and put in project.
+To use Firebase service you should generate files from your Firebase project page and put it the project.

-Don't forget to enable in `.env` file
+Don't forget to enable it in `.env` file

 `FIREBASE_ENABLED=false`